but what you can do for Grown in Britain

 The space is there because the British logs aren’t.
 The lorries are there because the British timber isn’t.
 That’s a fact of our business.
 But it’s not for want of trying.

-But in economic terms these businesses need English Woodlands Timber to provide wood so that they can survive, make a living, create jobs, pay taxes.
+But in economic terms, these businesses need English Woodlands Timber to provide wood so that they can survive, make a living, create jobs, and pay taxes.

 Sometimes it’s a bit touch and go if I’m honest.
 The requirements are taxing… can you imagine that tree you’re standing next to as a part of a window frame in a £15 million apartment in Chelsea?
 Can you imagine the labour, the cost, the time, the waste, the knowledge, the expertise and the effort it takes to get that flawless finished product out of a tree in the woods?
 And if we can’t do it from homegrown logs we have to look at imported timber, because if we don’t, we don’t have a business and the customer doesn’t have a business and people don’t have jobs and the government doesn’t get their tax.